 15. Zig-Zag Machines

-When it comes to what kind of sewing machine to buy, it depends on the functions you will need, how often you plan to sew, and of course, your budget.
+When it comes to what type of sewing machine or cloth stitching machine to buy, it depends on the functions you will need, how often you plan to sew, and of course, your budget.
 For the majority of beginner sewers, you will be looking at either a cheaper computerized or simple electronic machine.

 I have a Janome electronic machine with knobs that turn manually and no computerized functions.
 While it is a fairly basic machine, it is a workhorse that has lasted for years and can sew heavy materials and even leather.